boscoh/inmembrane/index.md

 ### Running _inmembrane_

-Let's say you have all the protein sequences you want to analyze in a FASTA text file called `proteome.fasta`.
+Let's say you have all the protein sequences you want to analyze in a FASTA text file called `my_proteome.fasta`.

 _Inmembrane_ is run from the command line like: